Village Savings and Loans Keeps Growing

 A World of Change in Niger

-Twenty-five years after the first CARE VSLAs launched in Niger, more than 5 million people have found financial independence in the innovative concept — saving, lending, changing the world as they know it.
+More than 25 years after the first CARE VSLAs launched in Niger, more than 6 million people have found financial independence in the innovative concept — saving, lending, changing the world as they know it.